xnox/shim-review/README.md

 revocation, start signing such kernels with the new signing certificate, and replaces all the hashes in the vendor dbx with the currently in use certs.

+Other changes compared with our previous shim submissions:
+ - out of MokListRT mirror size considerations, we have stop using shim ephemeral signing certificate.
+And instead we use our signing cert issued by our CA to sign fb.efi & mm.efi like most other distros do.
+This also now makes our shim builds reproducible like everyone else.

+ - we have disabled ExitBootServices check, to allow chainloading a second shim from disk, from netbooted shim+grub.
+All shims these days require signature validation thus this is safe to do.
+We need this to support secureboot in https://maas.io which by default netboots & recovers bare metal machines.

+ - we have disabled the unacceptable 5s boot delay in fallback when TPM is present, as it impacts bootspeed for the noninteractive cloud instances that have vTPM & SecureBoot.